r-devel/r-project-sprint-2023/.github/ISSUE_TEMPLATE/share-project-proposal.md

 ---
-name: New project proposal
+name: Share project proposal
-about: Share a new project proposed for the sprint
+about: Share a project proposal you have added to the sprint website (or that has been added on your behalf).
 title: ''
 labels: ''
 assignees: ''